 Each area has its own charm and advantages.
 The southern area tends to be warmer.
-The areas in the north and northeast are better places to stay in Lake Garda for water sports lovers.
+The north and northeast areas are better places to stay in Lake Garda for water sports lovers.

 If you stay on the southern shores, it is quicker for you to get to cities like Verona and Venice, while you have better day trip options to the Dolomites if you stay on the northern shore.

 My personal tip would be (if staying in Lake Garda for about a week) to split your trip.
-Yes, it sounds stressful to some of you, but if you stay a few days in totally different areas of Lake Garda, you will see a lot more and getting around is much easier.
+Yes, it sounds stressful to some of you, but if you stay a few days in totally different Lake Garda areas, you will see a lot more, and getting around is much easier.